-The Epiphany School of Global Studies is looking for prospective students (and families) who support our Guiding Principles, along with our Academic, Faith, and Global Studies Missions.
-We seek well-rounded students who wish to participate in our:
+The Epiphany School of Global Studies is looking for prospective students (and families) who support our Guiding Principles of Respect, Responsibility, Service, and Integrity, along with our Academic, Faith, and Global Studies Missions.
+We seek well-rounded students who wish to participate in our community life.

 We seek students who look forward to learning outside the classroom, whether in our local area or in foreign countries.
 We understand that no two students are the same, and we champion these differences, knowing that we as a community benefit from diverse interests and talents.

 The Epiphany School of Global Studies does not discriminate against applicants based on gender, race, color, ethnicity, or religion.
 While we are a Christian school that embraces the faith's core, we encourage and welcome students of all faith backgrounds—or none—to attend.

 Yes, there is a military discount for active duty families only.
 Active duty families will receive a 5% tuition only discount and be exempt from the $1000 New Family Facility Fee.
 To qualify, you must submit a copy of your active duty orders.